 Finally, after the second time check, you want to print the elapsed time between the checks.
 Before proceeding, consider for a moment how you would compute the amount of time between 3:46 and 5:10.
-In fact, perform that computation on paper, right here:
+Write out that problem, and the computation you performed to answer it, in your notebook.
+Take notes on the algorithm you used.

 Now, I'll tell you that similar to a wall clock time (with one "field" marking hours and another marking seconds), timespec is a struct that contains a field tv\sec marking seconds and a field tv\nsec marking nanoseconds.
-(There are $10^9$ nanoseconds in a second.)
+(There are 10 nanoseconds in a second.)
 Similar to the wall clock example, the nanoseconds "wrap around" to zero when the seconds increment; so even if you want a number of nanoseconds, you can't ignore the seconds.
-Write an expression (using first\check.tv\sec and first\check.tv\nsec and their counterparts from your second time check) that computes the total number of nanoseconds elapsed between the two time checks:
+In your notebook, write out an expression (using first\check.tv\sec and first\check.tv\nsec and their counterparts from your second time check) that computes the total number of nanoseconds elapsed between the two time checks.

 Type that into your program, and print out this number to cout.
 Compile and run your program.

 See what happens if you vary the number of iterations in your "killing time" loop.